Emanum/renewableAutomation/README.md

 id: battery 225
     gridmeter 32 (beim eingang)
     pvInverter 33
+NOTE: Use unit-id 100 for the com.victronenergy.system data, for more information see FAQ.

 ESS BatteryLife SoC limit (read only) -> 2903 This value is maintained by BatteryLife.
 The Active SOC limit is the lower of this value, and register 2901.
 Also see https://www.victronenergy.com/media/pg/Energy_Storage_System/en/controlling-depth-of-discharge.html#UUID-af4a7478-4b75-68ac-cf3c-16c381335d1e

-NOTE: Use unit-id 100 for the com.victronenergy.system data, for more information see FAQ.
+808,809,810 -> pvInput phase 1,2,3